aragos/tichu-tournament/docs/api.md

 * `pair_summaries`: List of objects.
 The summary of results for all pairs playing in this tournament.
 There will be exactly one for each pair between 1 and `no_pairs`.
     * `pair_no`: Integer.
 The number of the pair this summary is for.
-    * `mps`: Double.
+    * `mps`: Float.
 The total number of match points scored by this pair in the tournament.
-    * `rps`: Double.
+    * `rps`: Float.
 The total number of RPs scored by this pair in the tournament.
-    * `aps`: Double.
+    * `aps`: Float.
 The total number of APs scored by this pair in the tournament.
 * `hands`: List of objects.
 The final records of all hands played in this tournament.
 There will be at most one per combination of `board_no`, `ns_pair`, and `ew_pair`.
     * `board_no`: Integer.
 The board number for this hand.
 Must be between 1 and `no_boards`,